 Xi’an’s city wall is a magnificent ancient structure around the city’s heart.
 The most interesting things to see in Xi’an are all located within or just outside this massive stone structure.

-Originally built during the Ming Dynasty, the Xi’an City Wall is one of China’s best-preserved and largest city walls.
+Originally built during the Ming Dynasty, the Xi’an City Wall is one of China’s best-preserved and most extensive city walls.

 Visitors can walk or cycle along the top of the wall, enjoying panoramic views of Xi’an and its modern surroundings.